-Music Week is a UK music industry trade magazine.
+Music Week is a subscription magazine in the UK music industry trade.
 Created in 1959 as Record Retailer, the subscription-only publication was initially read for decades only by industry insiders.

 However, with the decline in circulation in 1997-98, they decided to take the bold step to redesign the magazine with a picture cover.
 They also decided to make it available to newsagents.

-Music Week now runs articles that are more accessible to the public and less like a publication.
-Endeavouring to inform the industry about music trends and what is currently selling.
+The magazine now runs articles that are more accessible to the public and less like a publication.
+Endeavoring to inform the industry about trends and what is currently selling.

-All these years later Music Week is still a crucial news source to the music industry.
+All these years later the magazine is still a crucial news source in the industry.
 Which is why we have decided to talk about it today.

 Without further ado, here is everything you need to know about Music Week!

 It is known as the leading trade media brand for the UK’s music industry.

 Available for more than 50 years, it is vital reading for anyone who wants to understand the music business.

 In addition to covering industry news as and when it occurs, the editorial team also creates exclusive content.
 Which goes deeper into the key issues of the industry.

 Music Week has unparalleled access to the most influential business executives.
 Within the UK and around the world.